 The core activities of the Centre are:

-- to raise public awareness of the historical and contemporary role of Greek culture through a range of outreach events, publications, web-based dissemination, links and cooperative ventures with universities and research centres in other countries, notably Greece, Cyprus, USA, in addition to leading cultural partners in London and elsewhere;
+- to raise public awareness of the historical and contemporary role of Greek culture through a range of outreach events, publications, web-based dissemination, links and cooperative ventures with universities and research centres in other countries, notably Greece, Cyprus, the USA, in addition to leading cultural partners in London and elsewhere;

 - to encourage and facilitate collaborative research relating to the Greek-speaking world, across departments within the university, and promote its impact in the wider community;